Pycnodus

 Pycnodus (from πυκνός puknós, 'dense' and ὀδούς odoús 'tooth') is an extinct genus of ray-finned fish from the Eocene period.
-It is wastebasket taxon, although many fossils from Jurassic or Cretaceous are assigned to this genus, only Eocene species, P. apodus is valid.
+It is a wastebasket taxon, although many fossils from the Jurassic or Cretaceous are assigned to this genus, only the Eocene species, P. apodus is valid.
 As its name suggests, it is the type genus of Pycnodontiformes.

 The known whole fossils of Pycnodus are up to 30.6 cm long, and have a superficial resemblance to angelfish or butterflyfish.
 The animals, as typical of all other pycnodontids, had many knob-like teeth, forming pavements in the jaws with which to break and crush hard food substances, probably mollusks and echinoderms.
 These teeth are the most common form of fossil.